longnow/TeraDict/README.md

 TeraDict
 ========

-Translate English words into hundreds of languages!
+Translate words from your language into hundreds of languages!